Facts About Recycling Tyres

 Rubber was once such a commodity, that it was almost equal to silver in value per pound.
 At that time, which was around the 1940s, tyre recycling was essential purely due to the expense of the material.
-Today, recycling tyres is essential due to the environmental implications of dumping them on landfill sites, the amount of tyres we use, and the potential uses for ‘end-of-life’ tyres.
+Today, recycling tyres is essential due to the environmental implications of dumping them on landfill sites, the number of tyres we use, and the potential uses for ‘end-of-life’ tyres.
 Here at Longbridge Tyres, as our name suggests, we are experts on all things tyres – that’s why we thought we’d run you through a few facts about recycling tyres.

 Background Facts About Recycling Tyres